Arcanine-X/MarkdownParser/README.md

 These outputs will automatically be compared with the expected results which can be found in TestFiles/AcceptanceTests

-The script will use `diff -s` between the output and expected files and will display if the files are identicle or not.
+The script will use `diff -s` between the output and expected files and will display if the files are identical or not.

 To run the program normally and pass in a text file which you want converted you can just do:
 `java -jar parser.jar "filename.txt"` where filename is your file which should be located in the top level directory.